 Masculinity is a fluid, contested thing, and people who aren’t men have just as much say in creating the idea of what a ‘man’ is as any of us.

 We think it’s important to broaden ideas of what a role model for men looks like.

 That’s going to mean men, women, young, old, straight, gay, brown, black, living with disabilities and much, much more.
 Homer is primarily about men stepping up to have this conversation together, but Homer invites and encourages writing from women, LGBTIQA writers and writers of all races, ethnicities and culturally and linguistically diverse backgrounds.

 The upshot?
 If even a single person leaves this site more confused about what it means to ‘be a man,’ we will have succeeded.

-Through essays, op–eds, memoir, art, photography and more, Homer hopes to open masculinity up for discussion and lend some shades of grey (not that kind) to the idea of what makes anybody a man.
-Thanks for visiting.
-You can contact us here and find out how to submit to us here.
+Through essays, op–eds, memoir, art, photography and more, Homer hopes to open masculinity up for discussion and lend nuance and depth to the idea of what makes anybody a man.

-Homer is produced in Canberra, Australia, and acknowledges the traditional custodians of the land, the Ngunnawal people.
+Homer is produced in Canberra and Brisbane, Australia, and acknowledges the traditional custodians of the land, the Ngunnawal people and the Turrbul people.
 We pay our respects to their elders, past and present.
 Always was, always will be, Aboriginal land.